atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 ## 4. Can you tell us why you have disabled the concurrent test for the GLPI project?

 In some case, due to the current GLPI code, some tests could not be run concurrently, this cause unpredictable results.
-Also, GLPI use a huge array in the standard session for configuration, we also had trouble with this :-/
+Also, GLPI uses a huge array in the standard session for configuration, we also had trouble with this :-/

 We plan to work on those issues later, but this is a huge job we cannot do right now.